Measuring topological descriptors of complex networks under uncertainty: Numerical experiments and results

 A useful synthesis of these network descriptors (besides the expected value) is the maximum posterior probability (MPP) estimate, which is simply the mode of the computed distributions.
 Furthermore, other statistics about the dispersion can be computed to assess the uncertainty on the values at node level.
 This is made possible by the fuzzy approach which does not require any threshold – neither on the connectivity matrix nor on the \pvs – allowing the uncertainty to be considered as part of the network analysis, rather than an obstacle to overcome.

-Figures~\ref{fig_dc} and and \ref{fig_rdc} show an overview on the results of the whole set of numerical experiments.
+Figures~\ref{fig_dc} and \ref{fig_rdc} show an overview on the results of the whole set of numerical experiments.
 The figures include the comparisons between the fuzzy procedure and another well-known method, which consists of thresholding the connectivity matrix $\mathbf{C}$ (\eqref{eq_conmat}) to derive the binary adjacency matrix.
-For a thorough investigation of the latter we reconstructed the networks with several threshold levels, according to the range of the connectivity provided by each tool.
+Several criteria exist to fix a value for the threshold, (see e.g. \cite{threshold_choice_methods, fallani_optimal_threshold}).
+Instead, for the sake of comparison, we reconstructed the networks with several threshold levels, according to the range of the connectivity provided by each tool.
 In particular we used equally spaced values in the interval $[-1;1]$ for the statistical tools (CC, SC, SpeCoh) and for the Convergent Cross Mapping (CCM), whereas equally spaced quantiles were supplied for the Mutual Information (MI).
 The plots in Fig.~\ref{fig_dc}a--d are obtained from the aggregating the 150 synthetic network experiments, while those in Fig.~\ref{fig_rdc}a--d are aggregated over the 30 real network experiments.
 The results are grouped according to the dynamic and the discriminating statistics used to assess the connectivity.
 Each point in Fig.~\ref{fig_dc}c--d and \ref{fig_rdc}c-d represents the value of degree and clustering for a single node given a threshold value for the connectivity matrix.

 Overall, analysis shows that the majority of the results obtained from the fuzzy analysis are consistent with the expectations, whereas the thresholding approach, regardless of the statistical method, tends to underestimate or overestimate the true values for varying thresholds.
 These results provide a strong indication that results from threshold models not only strongly depend on the value of the threshold, but also that there can be no thresholds for which, on average, reliable measure of network indicators as simple as degree centrality and local clustering coefficient can be obtained.